-Moss Vale, Mittagong and Berrima have reasonable access.
+Moss Vale, Mittagong and Berrima have reasonable access to residential areas.
 Bowral and Bundanoon have areas outside this accessibility target.
 Overall distribution is inconsistent with significant overlaps (playspaces closer together than they need to be).

 This is largely a consequence of relatively poor park distribution, particularly community parks, throughout the towns and villages.